 \section{Regret of Algorithm \alg\xspace}

 Our algorithm \alg\xspace works for AR-1 model with any choice of parameter $\alpha \in (0, 1)$.
-However, it turns out that the problem is less challenging when the future is weakly correlated with the past (i.e., when $\alpha$ is small).
-We show in \Cref{thm:upper-bound-small-alpha} that even the naive algorithm (which randomly selects one arm in the beginning, and keeps selecting the same arm throughout the horizon) achieves near-optimal performance when $\alpha$ is too small.
-This is because with small $\alpha$, (i) for any arm $i \in [k]$, the stationary distribution of its expected reward $r_i(t)$ concentrates around zero with high probability, and (ii) our observations of past rewards quickly deteriorate in their value of providing insights on the evolution of expected rewards in the future. \begin{theorem} In the dynamic MAB problem, the naive algorithm incurs per-round steady state regret at most $ O\Big(\sqrt{\log(1/\alpha\sigma) + \log k} \dfrac{\alpha\sigma}{\sqrt{1-\alpha^2}}\Big). $ \end{theorem} In \Cref{fig:comparison-lower-upper}, we compare the order of the regret upper bound in \Cref{thm:upper-bound-small-alpha} with the order of the regret lower bound in \Cref{thm:lower-bound}.
-Observe that $\threshold \triangleq \thresholdvalue$ serves as a rough threshold value such that when $\alpha \in (0, \threshold)$, the orders of lower and upper bounds almost match with each other, which suggests limited room for improvement.
-(Nonetheless, in \Cref{sec:numerics}, we show via numerical studies that our algorithm still outperforms the benchmark algorithms even when $\alpha$ is small.)
-On the other hand, as $\alpha \rightarrow 1$, the gap between the orders of lower and upper bounds start to expand, implying that the problem has become more difficult and the naive algorithm no longer produces satisfying performance.
-In the rest of the discussion, we thereby focus on the more challenging regime when the future is strongly correlated with the past (i.e., when $\alpha \in [\threshold, 1)$).
+However, it turns out that the problem is less challenging when the future is weakly correlated with the past (i.e., when $\alpha$ is small). \Cref{thm:upper-bound-small-alpha} states that \emph{any} algorithm---including both a naive approach that continuously pulls the same arm throughout the horizon and our algorithm \alg\xspace---can achieve near-optimal performance when $\alpha$ is too small.
+This is because with small $\alpha$, (i) for any arm $i \in [k]$, the steady state distribution of its expected reward $r_i(t)$ concentrates around zero with high probability, and (ii) our observations of past rewards quickly deteriorate in their value of providing insights on the evolution of expected rewards in the future. \begin{theorem} Any non-anticipating algorithm $\mathcal{A}$ incurs per-round steady state regret of at most $ O\Big(\min(\sqrt{\log(1/\alpha\sigma) + \log k} \cdot \frac{\alpha\sigma}{\sqrt{1-\alpha^2}}, 2\fancyR) \Big). $ \end{theorem}

+In \Cref{fig:comparison-lower-upper}, we compare the order of the regret upper bound in \Cref{thm:upper-bound-small-alpha} with the order of the regret lower bound in \Cref{thm:lower-bound}.\footnote{See, also, \Cref{fig:UB-LB-comparison-sigma-small-alpha} in \Cref{sec:illustration-small-alpha} for a comparison of upper/lower bounds with respect to $\sigma$.} Observe that $\threshold \triangleq \thresholdvalue$ serves as a rough threshold value such that when $\alpha \in (0, \threshold)$, the orders of lower and upper bounds almost match each other, which suggests limited room for improvement.
+(That being said, our numerical studies in \Cref{sec:numerics} in fact show that \alg\xspace still outperforms other benchmarks even when $\alpha$ is small.)
+On the other hand, as $\alpha \rightarrow 1$, the gap between lower and upper bounds start to expand, implying that the problem becomes more difficult and simplistic approaches such as the naive algorithm would no longer produce satisfying performance.